dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 * Angular 2 is an application framework for web apps.

-* In Angular, you display data by defining components, a type of class.
+* In Angular, you display data by defining _components_, a type of class.

 * A component manages a _view_, an HTML template that defines the component's UI.